 above.

 Academic Standards Addressed: Social Studies units on History and People in Societies.
-Supplies Cost: This project can be done with just copies of the house pattern onto construction paper, scissors, and a glue stick.
+Supplies Cost: This project can be done with just copies of the house pattern onto card stock, scissors, and a glue stick.
 PDF File Contents: A pattern for the paper longhouse, and instructions for assembly are contained in the PDF file.
 This PDF also contains a reference to two fine, relatively inexpensive, educational children's books covering Longhouses.
 Feel free to download and use this kit.

 Click here to get the Paper Longhouses PDF file.